 - Interface changes: New, rounded design

 - Redesigned Microsoft store and support for Android Apps

 - Better Xbox app integration

 - AutoHDR makes old games look more vibrant

-- DirectStorage is exclusive to Windows 11
+- DirectStorage will bolster SSDs on Windows 11

-Prior to this official announcement, it wasn't clear what the future of the Windows OS would be.
+Prior to the official announcement, however, it wasn't clear what the future of the Windows OS would be.
 The general expectation was that the changes to the Windows UI, codenamed Sun Valley, would simply roll at as yet another Windows 10 update.
 And in many respects, that's what Windows 11 is, another update to Windows 10, albeit one that Microsoft's marketing department can get behind.

 Windows 11 release date